DylanRigney/TRMS/README.md

 ## Technologies Used

-tech1 version
+* tech1 version
-tech2 version
+* tech2 version
-tech3 version
+* tech3 version

 ## Features

-List of features ready
+List of features

 * feature 1
 * feature 2
 * feature 3

 to-do list:

-*improvement
-*improvement
+* improvement
+* improvement

 ## Getting Started

-git clone command
-all the code required to get started images of what it should look like
+all the code required to get started
+images of what it should look like

 ## Usage

 Here, you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.

+## License

+This project uses the following license: MIT License.